hfoffani/hypolambda/README.md

 A small functional programming language for .NET.

 Its syntax is based on Python, but whitespaces are ignored.
 Everything is an expression.
-The language runtime is embeddable, its AST is accesible, and it compiles to portable pcode.
+The language runtime is embeddable, its AST is accessible, and it compiles to portable pcode.
 There's a REPL you can play with, and the project includes lots of unit tests.